 Curb Cuts, Tips and Tricks

 In the upcoming months, we will visit some of my favorite spots, and also try out some places that are new to me!
-We'll go down to Lowe Mill, a sprawling textile mill, built in 1901, that has since been converted to the largest privately-owned arts facility in the country.
-We'll traverse our beautiful downtown area, and hit up both new and long-beloved spots around the courthouse square and try out the different spaces within the complex at A.M.
-Booth's Lumberyard.
+We'll go down to Lowe Mill, a sprawling textile mill, built in 1901, that has since been converted into the largest privately-owned arts facility in the country.
+We'll traverse our beautiful downtown area, and hit up both new and long-beloved spots around the courthouse square.

 Restaurants, Attractions, Breweries, Nature and More!